premAI-io/state-of-open-source-ai/eval-datasets.md

 #### Code Generation on HumanEval

-Differently from aforementioned leaderboards, which focus more on question-answering, reasoning and text generation, [Code Generation on HumanEval Leaderboard](https://paperswithcode.com/sota/code-generation-on-humaneval) tries to close the gap regarding the evaluation of LLMs on code generation tasks by being based on [HumanEval](humaneval-benchmark).
+Differently from aforementioned leaderboards [Code Generation on HumanEval Leaderboard](https://paperswithcode.com/sota/code-generation-on-humaneval) tries to close the gap regarding the evaluation of LLMs on code generation tasks by being based on [HumanEval](humaneval-benchmark).
 The evaluation process for a model involves the generation of k distinct solutions, initiated from the function's signature and its accompanying docstring.
 If any of these k solutions successfully pass the unit tests, it is considered a correct